 Upon admittance to Paradigm, teens will also undergo a comprehensive psychological evaluation by our licensed psychologist.
 As part of the larger admittance and treatment design process, this evaluation usually takes place within 48 hours of teens’ arrival, and may include visual, written, and/or written parts, in order to assess the teens’ emotional and cognitive functioning.
 This information will be used in conjunction with the psychiatric evaluation, as well as the ongoing notes and assessments of the teens’ lead therapists and treatment team, both preceding and throughout treatment.

-One of the staples of Paradigm San Francisco treatment is all teens receive individual therapy sessions every day.
+One of the staples of Paradigm San Francisco treatment for emotional health is all teens receive individual therapy sessions every day.
 We believe that there’s simply no substitute for this consistent individual time, which allows therapists to help teens to stay actively and intensively engaged in their treatment, every single day while they’re here with us.
 Notably, this is one thing that sets Paradigm San Francisco apart from the rest, as we are the only teen treatment facility that provides daily individual sessions.
 Furthermore, all individual therapy sessions are conducted by credentialed mental health professionals, who are deeply engaged with working with teens to help them identify, process, and make meaningful, lasting changes in their lives.
 While we also strongly value and incorporate numerous types of group therapy in our treatment programs, it’s our individual therapy program that we believe is paramount to teens’ ongoing success, here at Paradigm.

 Group Therapy sessions provide an imperative, powerful aspect of our Paradigm San Francisco treatment plans.
 What we’ve learned over the years working with youth, is there’s great value in using peer interaction and support, as an aspect of encouraging and supporting teens to meaningful recovery and healing.
 During adolescence, the influence that teens have on one another is powerful, and therefore, we respect this connection and include it as a valuable opportunity to help teens to work together and support each other.
 To this end, we incorporate numerous different group therapy sessions and therapeutic programs, including process-oriented, didactic, and experiential work.
 As we continue to work with teens in mental health and substance abuse treatment, we’re constantly inspired and encouraged by the way teens stand with each other and offer support, helping each other toward their goals.

 At Paradigm San Francisco, we understand and deeply respect that one of the unique aspects of adolescent treatment is that it is a whole-family experience.
 When a teen is struggling with a mental health or substance abuse disorder, the entire family is affected.
 Decision making, processing, and questions abound for everyone involved and often parents feel significant stress, as they seek to help their youth.
-This is why we incorporate family therapy sessions as an integral part of our treatment programs, in both individual family therapy and multi-family group therapy sessions.
+This is why we incorporate family therapy sessions as an integral part of our emotional health treatment programs, in both individual family therapy and multi-family group therapy sessions.

 In our individual family sessions, our therapists work with family members to help create a safe, supportive environment where teens can share what they’re working on in treatment, and also, where family members address their experience, as well.
 Our Multi-Family therapy groups are also an incredibly powerful time for parents and family members to hear and share with other families that are working through similar things.
 Often we find that these larger multi-family groups provide an incredible source of comfort and community for families of teens that are here with us at Paradigm San Francisco.